 Beginning in 2021 NON:op invites you to participate in one of our initiatives: Unheard Voices.
 The Memory Project initiative provides opportunities for meaningful participation in the creative process from all […]

 What exactly defines a place?
 How does one come to “know” a space?
 Is it growing up in a particular neighborhood, knowing it block by block?
 Is it simply spending time within that space, absorbing, researching, wandering?
 So many assumptions often made by people adjacent to a place.
 Why not experience “place and space”.

-Kameron Locke Four score and seven years ago our fathers brought forth, upon this continent, a new nation, conceived in Liberty…,” Abraham Lincoln famously began his brief speech to a crowd in Gettysburg, Pennsylvania, on November 19, 1863.
-Was it all wishful thinking, or were his stirring words meant to conjure the rebirth of a […]
+Kameron Locke Four score and seven years ago our fathers brought forth, upon this continent, a new nation, conceived in Liberty…,” Abraham Lincoln famously began his brief speech to a […]

 The economic disparities between different Chicago neighborhoods have been clearly identified and displayed in community activist and photographer Tonika Johnson’s Folded Map Project.
 From the perspective of sound and the field of acoustics, are these inequalities also apparent?
 For example, is the soundscape different in Lincoln Park and Englewood; Austin and the Gold Coast?
 How is it different and why?

 Have we secured a new birth of freedom?
 Abraham Lincoln’s most recognizable piece of political oratory, the 1863 Gettysburg Address, opens with the president’s reminder that the still young nation was “conceived in liberty, and dedicated to the proposition that all men are created equal.”